AmanTyagi-ECE/bcd-to-decimal-decoder-verilog/README.md

-# 🔢 BCD to Decimal Decoder (SN74144) using Verilog – Vivado
+# 🔢 BCD to Decimal Decoder (SN74144) using Verilog

 This project implements a BCD to Decimal Decoder using Verilog HDL in Vivado.